MQKGitHub/How-The-Web-Works/README.md

 - Learned how HTTP and HTTPS work to transfer web data, and how URLs, headers, methods, and status codes structure communication between browsers and servers.
 - Explored how cookies, request/response formats, and encryption help manage sessions and keep data secure online.

 ### 🧱 How Websites Work
-- Coming soon...
+- Learned how websites are built using HTML, CSS, and JavaScript, and how browsers talk to servers to fetch and display content.
-- Coming soon...
+- Looked at simple security issues like HTML injection and exposed data in page source code.

 ### 🔄 Putting it all together
 - Coming soon...